FyrfyX8/RotaryMenu/docs/RotaryMenu-docs.md

 ## DynamicSlots

 DynamicSlots are Slots that update themselves based on return functions.
-They contain a string with  format pretences:
+They contain a string with  format brackets:

 ```python
 from RotaryMenu.RotaryMenuClasses import *